Ohio State ranked 19th overall in national poll

 Dennis has been involved on the national and international track and field scene for quite some time, highlighted by an appointment as the head coach of the U.S. women's national team at the 2000 Sydney Olympic Games.
 Prior to her Olympic coaching duties with Team USA, Dennis was an assistant coach of U.S. national teams at the 1995 World Championships in Gotteberg, Sweden; the 1991 Pan American Games in Havana, Cuba; and the 1989 World University Championships in Duisburg, Germany.

 In addition, Dennis is also a member of the USA Track & Field International Competition Committee and a past president of the Athletic Congress Women's Track Coaches Association.
 She has also served as a member of the NCAA Women's Track and Field Committee and the NCAA Track Coaches Association.

-Athletic Career Dennis enjoyed a successful collegiate career as a standout sprinter at Michigan State, where she helped the 1975 Spartans to a fourth-place finish at the AIAW National Championships with a victory in the 220-yard dash.
-She also was part of a world record-setting 4x160-yard relay team for Michigan State and a fifth-place finisher in the 220-yard dash at the 1968 U.S. Olympic Trials.
+Dennis enjoyed a successful collegiate career as a standout sprinter at Michigan State where she helped the 1975 Spartans to a fourth-place finish at the AIAW national championships with a victory in the 220-yard dash.
+She was part of a world record-setting 4x160-yard relay team for Michigan State and a fifth-place finisher in the 220-yard dash at the 1968 U.S. Olympic Trials.

 A graduate of Michigan State University, Dennis earned a bachelor's degree in public affairs in 1977 and a master's degree in physical education in 1979.
 A native of Detroit, Mich., she has one daughter, Dr. Ebony Dennis Mundy, who is a practicing clinical psychologist working for the Department of Mental Health in Washington, D.C.